 Drag the first element and the attached element will follow.

-MuseScore allows you to chose from any of several note input modes.
+MuseScore allows you to choose from any of several note input modes.
 Step-time (see below) is the default, but others can be accessed by clicking the small dropdown arrow next to the note entry button on the note input toolbar.

 This is the default method of note input and involves entering notes one at a time: first by selecting a note duration using the mouse or keyboard, then choosing a pitch using the mouse, keyboard, MIDI keyboard or virtual piano.